It’s a rural Alberta rec centre like any other – arena, curling rink, gym – but the Ardrossan Recreation Complex has a secret.

 Amazingly, there’s never been more than a handful of other kids when we’ve visited.
 We’ve even had times where we’ve had the whole space to ourselves!
 And every time, without fail, our trip ends with “Mommy, can we come back another day???”

 A word to the wise – the Love to Play room is primarily used as a preschool space, so the hours for drop-in play are limited.
-Parents Time to Play (parent & child(ren)) is offered Saturdays from 10am to 1pm.
-Parents Time Out, (children can enjoy the space while parents use the facility) is offered Wednesdays from 9 to 11 am, or 5:30 to 7:30pm.
+Parented Playtimes (parent & child(ren)) are offered Mondays from 9:30 am to 11:30 am, and Saturdays from 10 am to 1 pm.
+Ardrossan Rec Centre is also home to another great indoor playground on the main floor, and your admission fee will allow you to access both spaces.

 It’s definitely worth the trip for an experience you won’t soon forget!